Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="distinct-stones">

-**Rocky materials and distinct stones** should first use added colors to define what is a rock and what is a gap before doing anything else.
+**Rocky materials with distinct stones** should first use added colors to define what is a rock and what is a gap before doing anything else.
 After this, upscale normally while ensuring that the gaps and the rocks are visibly separated and don’t overly blend into each other using added colors.
 Always shape based on the rocks, and the gaps will follow based on the rocks and look natural as a result.
 Otherwise, the rocks won’t look anything like rocks!

 <img src="/images/pages/textures/classicfaithful/29.png" alt="rocky textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 29:</b> Examples of textures with distinct rocks.
 Note the visible separation of the rounded rocks and gaps through added colors, particularly in comparison to their vanilla counterparts.</i></p>